A-Hanson/suicide_rate_trends_in_the_us/README.md

 # Background
 Suicide rates in the United States have steadily increased over the past 18 years.
 I use data from the CDC Wonder compressed mortality database.
 <br>
-**Driving Question:** What factors can be observed within national suicide data that would help develop a predictive model?
+**Driving Question:** What factors can be observed within national suicide data that would help develop strong story points that can be visualized graphically?
 <p align='center'>
 <img src ='images/annual_national_rate.png' height='600'><br>
 <kbd>Note: y-axis starts at a rate of 6 suicides per 100,000</kbd>